 Welcome!

-My name is Martina Bramberger and I’m a research scientist at NWRA.
-My research interests include atmospheric dynamics, gravity waves and clear air turbulence in aviation.
-I’m especially interested in improving climate predictions by bringing together observations and modeling.
-I enjoy analyzing gravity waves with a diverse set of measurements including ground-based and airborne lidar, radar, balloon-borne, aircraft in situ, airglow and, space-born COSMIC 2 and AIRS observations.
-Additionally I’m currently working on improving the representation of convective gravity waves in the climate model WACCM.
+My name is Martina Bramberger and I’m a scientist at NCAR.
+My research interests include atmospheric dynamics, global modeling of middle atmosphere circulation, gravity waves and clear air turbulence in aviation.
+I’m especially interested in improving longterm and sub-seasonal to seasonal predictions by bringing together observations and modeling.
+I enjoy improving the middle atmosphere circulation in CAM7/WACCM7 and analyzing gravity waves with a diverse set of measurements including ground-based and airborne lidar, radar, balloon-borne, aircraft in situ, airglow and, space-born COSMIC 2 and AIRS observations.
+Currently I’m leading the Whole Atmosphere development of CAM7 and WACCM7, and am a Co-Chair of the Whole Atmosphere Working Group at NCAR.

 Publications

 My first publication was on the propagation of mountain waves from the surface up to the mesosphere/lower thermosphere.
 During my PhD I analyzed how propagating waves impact avionic systems of high-flying aircraft and investigated clear-air turbulence forecasting methods for waves from convection in a numerical weather forecasting system.
-My current focus is on tropical waves and their impact on large-scale circulation and their parameterization in global climate models.
+My current focus is on the development of CAM7/WACCM7 middle atmosphere, the impact of increasing vertical resolution in global circulation models and tropical waves, their impact on large-scale circulation and their parameterization in global climate models.

 Campaigns